Top Graduate Degrees in Business (2021)

 Master of Science in Marketing

-• Affiliated careers: Marketing managers, marketing analysts, marketing specialists
+• Affiliated careers: Marketing managers, marketing analysts, and marketing specialists

 Florida International University College of Business